Azure-Samples/healthcare-agent-orchestrator/docs/contributor_provisioning.md

 This guide assumes the Developer deploying the code has `Contributor` and `Storage Blob Contributor` scoped to the target Resource Group.
 The Cloud team must have `Owner` or `User Access Administrator` for creating Role Assignments.

+Provisioning and deployment of the code is split into 3 phases:
+- *General provisioning*, done by the Developer
+- *Role assignment creation*, done by the Cloud team;
+- *Post-provisioning and Deployment*, done by the Developer.

 ## Steps:

-Provisioning and deployment of the code is split into 3 phases: *General provisioning*, *Role assignment creation*, and *Post-provisioning and Deployment*.

 1. Search for `roleAssignments` in the `infra` folder, and comment out all entries found.
 Example:
     ```bicep